WC-III/MRBob/Writerside/topics/1-1-Change-in-Tandem.md

 ### Graphical Behavior

+#### Quickly Touching on Bounds
+For most parts of this, graphs will be unbounded.
+This means that inequalities / intervals will go to infinity in one / two direction(s) in most cases.
+If I ever do specify a bound, like "... graph of $f$ from $-2 \leq x \leq 2$", then the inequality / interval will not go past -2 or 2.

+Also, $\cup$.
+This is the "union" symbol, joining two intervals, such as $[0, 3) \cup (3, 5]$, which is usually used to get around an exclusive point or hole (that's later!)

+#### The Behavior
 We've already looked at Positivity, but there are four more things a graph can have.

 State of Change [UNOFFICIAL]